 Grand Lake Stream offers river fishing for landlocked salmon as well as brook trout.
 From the third week of May through June, two to three pound salmon are common.
 This is a dam controlled area and fly fishing only.

-Our FacilitiesAt Long Lake, we have our own boat launch and docking facilities with electricity.
-You may bring your own boat or rent one of our boats--14 - 15 foot aluminum with 8 horsepower motors.
+We have our own boat launch and docking facilities with electricity.
+You may bring your own boat or rent one of our boats--14 - 16 foot aluminum with 8 horsepower motors.

-Also note that we sell non-resident fishing licenses.
+Also note that we sell non-resident fishing licenses on the premises.

 Our traditional Maine guided trips can be a great experience.
 This experience not only offers fishing our lake and different lakes that surround us, our guides can teach and show you some tactics on getting more and bigger fish!